vrnithinkumar/Hexo_Static_Site/source/_posts/FSharpMentorship-2.md

 Analyze a recursive data structure, fold recombine the results of recursively processing its constituent parts, building up a return value.

 4. *Is Seq.unfold similar to lazy list in C#?
 Is it storing any state internally?*
-Internal structure iterator and we a calculating.
+Internal structure for iterator and we a calculating on the fly.
+Elements in the stream are generated on-demand by applying the element generator, until a None value is returned by the element generator.
+Each call to the element generator returns a new residual state.

-5. *Partial application, is the parameter passing always follow from the left to right?* let fn a b c = () let fn1 = fn a fn1 b c fn1 (b c) let fn2 a: int -> int = fun b -> 0 int -> int -> unit let fn a b c = () fn1 (fn2 a)
+5. *Partial application, is the parameter passing always follow from the left to right?*
+Yes.
+It follows parameter passing order always follow from the left to right.

 6. *While finding the type by type inference do we actually handle the runtime case?*
 For example :
-    `let x = 2147483647 + 1` No error
+    `let x = 2147483647 + 1` **No error**
-    `let y = 2147483648 ` Shows error FS1147: This number is outside the allowable range for 32-bit signed integers Compiler will check only the current values is in the set of supported values of the type.
-It will not do a
+    `let y = 2147483648 ` **Shows error FS1147: This number is outside the allowable range for 32-bit signed integers.**
+Compiler will check only the current values is in the set of supported values of the type.
+It will not do any operation to verify the type.